solovyevaa/OnTheMap/README.md

 "On The Map" includes Facebook (log in/out) framework: https://developers.facebook.com/docs/facebook-login/ios/

 The app uses Udacity API so you should be signed up via Udacity or Facebook.

+The app is developed for iPhone and iPad (v.13.0)